LiberTEM/LiberTEM-live/docs/source/usage.rst

 Live visualization
 ------------------

-The easiest way to get a live visualization going, in a jupyter notebook, is to pass :code:`plots=True` to :meth:`libertem:libertem.api.Context.run_udf`, which will automatically add a live-updating plot to the notebook cell output.
+The easiest way to get a live visualization going in a Jupyter notebook is to pass :code:`plots=True` to :meth:`libertem:libertem.api.Context.run_udf`, which will automatically add a live-updating plot to the notebook cell output.